imathew/blog/content/posts/2025-12-19-favourite-songs-of-2025.md

 draft: false
 ---

-_SPIDERS_ slowly moved up my list with each listen, and before I knew it I was playing it every day.
+_SPIDERS_ moved up my list with each listen, and before I knew it I was playing it every day.
 I think it's the vocal performance of the year and I'm surprised that it hasn't had the same attention as other songs on [the album](//en.wikipedia.org/wiki/I%27m_Only_F**king_Myself).

 It's my favourite of Lola Young's songs (ahead of _Messy_ from [last year](/2025/01/favourite-songs-of-2024 "Favourite Songs of 2024") and _Conceited_ from [2023](/2024/01/favourite-songs-of-2023 "Favourite Songs of 2023")).